jrmeyerhofer/LITA2017/Lesson_7/README.md

 1. Open Google Drive: https://drive.google.com
 2. Create a new Google Sheet and name our file: "LITA 2017 New Book List (Lesson Seven)"
 3. Copy this into your sheet (this is our pretend new book data):
-ISBN	Author	Title
+ISBN	Author	Title<br />
-abc321465498	Zeus	The Big Book of Number 1s hij18842f532	Apollo	The Big Book of Stars lmn458137952	Athena	The Big Book of Long Ovals mno545558501	Demeter	The Big Book Vertical Ovals rst824713975	Poseidon	The Big Book of Rectangles xyz582528202	Hera	The Big Book of Polygons
+abc321465498	Zeus	The Big Book of Number 1s<br />
+hij18842f532	Apollo	The Big Book of Stars<br />
+lmn458137952	Athena	The Big Book of Long Ovals<br />
+mno545558501	Demeter	The Big Book Vertical Ovals<br />
+rst824713975	Poseidon	The Big Book of Rectangles<br />
+xyz582528202	Hera	The Big Book of Polygons<br />
 4. Click on Tools menu and choose Script Editor.<br />
 5. Copy in this code overwriting everything that is there:<br />
 ```javascript